 One should make spiritual preparations for Shavuos as well.
-These include learning Torah - especially the laws of Shavuos and topics related to Matan Torah, as well as increasing in Ahavas Yisroel.
+These include learning Torah - especially the laws of Shavuos and topics related to Matan Torah, as well as increasing in Ahavas Viscoel

-During the period before Yom Tov, one should reach out and do all within his or her power to ensure that all Jews - men, women, children and even small babies - should attend the Aseres Hadibros on the first day of Shavuos.
+During the period before Yom Tov, one should do all within his or her power to reach out and ensure that all Jews - men, women, children and even small babies - should attend the Aseres Hadibros on the first day of Shavuos.